Using omniplate to analysis data from plate readers¶

 p.savefigs()

-which saves each figure as a separate page in a single PDF file.
+which saves each figure as a separate page in a single PDF file in the working directory.

-It may be useful to extract the numerical values given in, for example, the name of an experiment or condition.
+It may be useful to create a new column in the dataframes by extracting the numerical values given in another, for example from the name of an experiment or condition.
 Calling

 p.addnumericcolumn('new column name', 'original column')